rosflight/rosflight_docs/README.md

 ## Publishing changes onto the docs.rosflight.org website

 To publish changes back onto the website, use the command `mike deploy --push [version]`, replacing `[version]` with the version of the documentation you want to push to.
 This will then update the build file on the `gh-pages` branch with the changes.
-Note that the gh-pages branch is protected, and this step needs to be done by someone in the ROSflight organization.

 See https://github.com/jimporter/mike for more information on using mike.